 Statistics

-The department provides management with accurate, relevant and timely financial information for decision making and oversees national payment and settlement systems and support to the country's Financial Sector Development Implement Plan.
+The department provides management with accurate, relevant and timely financial information for decision making.

 Divisions